LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 organization will be free of charge (the creation date of the organization is considered as the start date).
 * **EnableBillingPlanHiring** (v1.53.0): if `true` users will be able to choose and hire billing plans.
 If enabled a payment gateway must be configured.
 * **MaxNumberOfAvailablePlansDisplayed** (default: `20`, v1.53.0): the maximum number of billing plans displayed in the hire billing plans page.
+* **AllowBasicUsersToViewOrganizationBillingInformation** (v1.62.0): if `true` basic users will be able to view invoices and billing information of an organization.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)